myrestop/myblog/runflow_basic_point.md

 ### Thanks

 Okay, that's all the RunFlow fundamental manual, hoping this app will be helpful for you.
-If you wish to know more, let's see you in the advanced chapter.
+If you wish to know more, let's see you in the advanced manual.